-Why People With ADD/ADHD Are Likely to Have Hypersensitivity, HSP
+Why People With ADHD Are Likely to Have Hypersensitivity

-Maté explains that, if ADDers are born with a high level of sensitivity, it takes less stimulation for them to feel more.
-We had rather tune out stimulating conversations and environments, says Maté.
-The more sensitive we are, the more likely we’ll feel pain.
+Maté explains that, if ADHDers are born with a high level of sensitivity, it takes less stimulation for them to feel more, making stimulating environments and conversations feel overwhelming at times.
+Plus, the more sensitive we are, the more likely we’ll feel pain.
 “Emotional pain and physical pain are experienced in the same part of the brain,” he says.

-Many of us have discovered positive things about living with ADD/ADHD, and a high level of sensitivity may also be used to our advantage.
-But like ADD/ADHD, hypersensitivity must be managed and controlled to let the positive aspects -- creativity, empathy, and depth of perception -- shine through.
+Many of us have discovered positive things about living with ADHD, and a high level of sensitivity may also be used to our advantage.
+But like ADHD, hypersensitivity must be managed and controlled to let the positive aspects — creativity, empathy, and depth of perception — shine through.
 I’ve managed to do it, and so can you.